zoelzw/zoelzw.github.io/_collections/_projects/IoP.markdown

   <div class="col-md-9">
     <p>
       I learned the importance of diversity in this project.
-We are a team of four with different majors and backgrounds.
-I was in charge of the hardware part of the project, while my teammates were focused on the software and presentations.
+We are a team of four with different majors, skillsets, and personalities.
+Read our story -- <a href="https://global.ncsu.edu/the-internet-of-plants-students-win-with-social-media/" target="_blank" style="text-decoration: none; border-bottom: 1px solid #ff0000; color: #000000;">Internet of Plants: Students Win with Social Media.</a>
     </p>
   </div>
 </div>